carlosarboness/MetroNyam/README.md

 To use the bot you will need a `Telegram` account as well as the `Telegram` app.
 It is available in [Play Store](https://play.google.com/store/apps/details?id=org.telegram.messenger&hl=ca), [App Store](https://apps.apple.com/es/app/telegram-messenger/id686449807) or in [Telegram's website](https://telegram.org).

+In addition to this, in order to make a good usage of the project, you will need to create your own bot and save your acess token in a file called `token.txt`.
+To do that follow the **Requirements** steps in [Lliçons de bots de Telegram](https://xn--llions-yua.jutge.org/python/telegram.html)

 ### Installing

 The packages needed for this bot are: